 When considering budget and time constraints, output of this magnitude would have never been possible with the conventional audio description production process.
 As ever, Sascha took it all in his stride:

 "There was a lot to get through, but we were assisted by Lukas [Pajonczek, co-founder of VIDEO TO VOICE] and benefited from the activation of beta options.
-With the automatic script creation tool, we could also generate the text for the subtitles; that was much easier than having to type in everything again from scratch."

 The audio-described videos are now available in the AOK media library (site in German).